-Until March 2006 data is collected with face-to-face interviews using paper and pencil (PAPI), from April 2006 onwards CAPI in the first wave and mostly computer assisted telephone interviewing (CATI) in the second to fifth wave.
+Until March 2006 data was collected with face-to-face interviews using paper and pencil (PAPI), from April 2006 onwards CAPI is used in the first wave and mostly computer assisted telephone interviewing (CATI) in the second to fifth wave.

-The field staff comprises 140 PAPI and 80 CATI interviewers.
+The field staff comprises about 161 CAPI and 100 CATI interviewers.

-The average response rate in 2006 was 89.5%.
-Refusals were 1% of the total non-response.
+The average response rate in 2007 was 92%.
+Refusals were 2% of the total non-response.

-Approximately 20% of the interviews with persons aged 18 years and older were carried out by proxy (interviewing other adult members of the household).
+Approximately 22% of the interviews with persons aged 18 years and older were carried out by proxy (interviewing other adult members of the household).
 Persons younger than 18 years need not answer the questionnaire by themselves.